autoprotocol/autoprotocol-python/README.md

 print json.dumps(p.as_dict(), indent=2)
 ```
-The script above produces the following autoprotocol:
+The script above prints the following output to standard out by calling as_dict() on the Protocol object:

 ```
 {